owncloud/ocis-hello/docs/extensions/hello/running.md

 ```

 {{< hint warning >}}
-oCIS has currently a bug, that oCIS proxy will not pick up the proxy configuration file if it is started in the supervised mode by `ocis server`.
-Therefore you will need to apply following workaround:
+oCIS currently has a bug. oCIS proxy will not pick up the proxy configuration file if it is started in the supervised mode by `ocis server`.
+Therefore you will need to apply the following workaround:

 Run `ocis server` with the environment variables mentioned above.
 Then open a new CLI and run `ocis kill proxy`.
 Set the same environment variables as above and run `ocis proxy server`.
 This starts the proxy in a non supervised mode and ensures that it picks up your custom routes in the proxy configuration file.
 {{< /hint >}}